benbli/projectTwo/README.md

 WIREFRAME: ![WIREFRAME](app/assets/images/screenshots/Screen Shot 2015-12-21 at 22.57.25.png)

 #Technologies:
-This game features HTML5, SKELETON CSS, JAVASCRIPT/JQUERY, RUBY ON RAILS and should run on most updated browsers.
+This app features HTML5, SKELETON CSS, JAVASCRIPT/JQUERY, RUBY ON RAILS and should run on most updated browsers.
 Hosted on HEROKU.

 #URL: